acid soil

 Soil

-... material, formed from decayed plants or animals.
-There are two main types of vegetation in soil: HUMUS is completely decayed matter.
-It forms a soft, crumbly material, uniformly dark brown in ...
-Gardening Telegraph The BBC Gardening website has lists of plants suitable for each soil type (clay, silt, sand, loam, acid, alkaline), with descriptions, photos and growing information.
-Only the lists for ...
+... sort of soil you have in your garden All about soil from The Gardening Telegraph The BBC Gardening website has lists of plants suitable for each soil type (clay, silt, sand, loam, acid, alkaline), with descriptions, photos and growing information.
+Only the lists for acid and alkaline soil are on the front page; you ...

 www.theseedsite.co.uk